andysterks/simple-crm/README.md

 ### Installing

-In the root directory you will want to run
+First you'll want to install the project dependencies.
+In the root directory you will want to run:

 ```
 npm i
 ```

+From there, you'll want to create a `.env` in the root directory.
+There is a `sample.env` file whose contents you can copy into the newly created `.env` file.

-In order to run the web server you'll want to run
+Last, in order to run the web server you'll want to run:

 ```
 npm run start